wso2-extensions/esb-connector-redis/docs/workingWithSortedSetsInRedis.md

 ```

 **Properties**
-* redisKey: The name of the key.
+* redisKey: The name of the key where the sorted set is stored.
-* redisScore: The score value.
+* redisScore: The score of the sorted set.
-* redisMember: The name of the member.
+* redisMember: The name of the member you want to add.

 **Sample request**